Poltergeist II: The Other Side: Plot

 With Taylor having left, the family's morale drops.
-Steve lets his guard down and gets drunk, swallowing a Mezcal worm that is possessed by Kane, who then temporarily possesses him.
-The possessed Steve tries to rape Diane, who cries out that she loves him, weakening Kane's hold.
-Steve then vomits up the worm possessed by Kane, which grows into a huge, tentacled horror.
-In this form, Kane attacks Steve from the ceiling, but Steve uses the smoke spirit to send him away.
+Steven lets his guard down and gets drunk, swallowing a Mezcal worm that is possessed by Kane, who then temporarily possesses him.
+The possessed Steven tries to rape Diane, who cries out that she loves him, weakening Kane's hold.
+Steven then vomits up the possessed worm, which grows into a huge, tentacled monster.
+In this form, Kane attacks Steven from the ceiling, but he uses the smoke spirit to send him away.
 The Beast launches another assault before the family flees.
 The Freelings decide to confront the Beast on his own turf, the Other Side.

-The Freelings return to Cuesta Verde and, with Tangina, enter the cavern below their former home, where Kane pulls Diane and Carol Anne over into the Other Side.
-Steve and Robbie jump in after them through a fire started by Taylor.
-On the Other Side, which appears as a place of floating limbos without the sense of direction, Steve, Diane, Robbie, and Carol Anne unite, but the now monstrously transformed Kane grabs Carol Anne and begins to drain her life force, but she is saved after Taylor gets a charmed Native spear into Steve's hands, and he stabs Kane with it, defeating the monster.
-Carol Anne nearly crosses over into the afterlife, but Jess' spirit appears and returns her to the family.
+The Freelings return to Cuesta Verde and, with Tangina and Taylor, enter the cavern below their former home, where Kane pulls Diane and Carol Anne over into the Other Side.
+Steven and Robbie jump in after them through a fire started by Taylor.
+On the Other Side, which appears as a place of floating limbos without the sense of direction, Steven, Diane, Robbie, and Carol Anne unite, but the now monstrously transformed Kane grabs Carol Anne and begins to drain her life force.
+Carol Anne is saved after Taylor puts a charmed Native spear into Steven's hands, and Steven stabs Kane with it, defeating the monster.
+Carol Anne nearly crosses over into the afterlife, but Jess' spirit appears and guides her back to the family.
 The Freelings then return safely and thank Taylor and Tangina.

-Steve gives the family car to Taylor after he had expressed affection for it previously, and Taylor drives away with Tangina.
+Steven later gifts the family car to Taylor after he had expressed affection for it previously, and Taylor drives away with Tangina.
 After the Freelings realize that they now have no ride home, they chase after Taylor.